 We landed on Baanpeangpor Hostel, which cost $26 USD per night on Agoda during high season.
 It was okay.

 If we were to go back to Koh Lipe with a slightly higher budget, we would try to stay on Sunrise Beach.

-If you’re looking for luxury and don’t mind being a bit out of the way, Asara Private Beach Resort with its infinity pool overlooking a private beach looked absolutely heavenly.
+If you’re looking for luxury and don’t mind being a bit out of the way, this gorgeous resort, with its infinity pool overlooking a private beach, looks absolutely heavenly.

-How much to Budget for Koh Lipe
+How much does Koh Lipe cost?

 After living in Chiang Mai for 5 months, we knew the islands would be more expensive than what we were use to spending in Thailand.